damonallison/notes/tools/azure.md

 * Docker provides efficient, predictable deployment.
 The unit of deployment is the coarse grained container, not individual files or executables.
-* Azure Container Service allows you to manage / configure a cluster of VMs.

 ### Authentication